MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/5-exercise-monitor-troubleshoot-performance.md

 All scripts for this exercise can be found in the folder *04-Performance\monitor_and_scale* in the GitHub repository or zip file you downloaded.
 Let's prepare the exercise by loading and editing scripts.

 1. In SSMS, click the AdventureWorks database in Object Explorer.
 Then select the File menu and Open to load the **dmexecrequests.sql** script.
-Your query edtior window should look like the following:
+Your query editor window should look like the following text:

     ```sql
     SELECT er.session_id, er.status, er.command, er.wait_type, er.last_wait_type, er.wait_resource, er.wait_time